THE EXPERIENCE OF THE SUPREME COUNCIL FOR LATVIA

 Without this, Jung was grounded on substantial Western and Eastern spiritual value synergy.

 In short, we will remember Jung’s teachings about the spiritual structure of man.
 The topmost is the unconscious level.
 Those are the things that we are well aware of.
 But this is only our natural visible portion and most insignificant portion.
 Our unconsciousness level is much more substantial.
-This determines the base of our human nature and behavior.
+This determines the base of our human nature and behaviour.

 Here we must separate the individual and collective unconscious.

 The individual unconscious forms developments that have happened to us but we are no longer aware of them.
 These are our early childhood impressions which we simply do not remember.
 These are also our unpleasant emotional experiences which we are forced to forget.
-But of those that have remained, despite those happenings, we have forced out of our consciousness.
-This has formed our nature and influenced on our behavior.
+But of those that have remained, despite those happenings, we have been forced out of our consciousness.
+This has formed our nature and influenced our behaviour.

 Jung talks about methods with which we can only occasionally slightly crack open the door to the light for a short time.
-And with this we can activate our unconsciousness.
+And with this, we can activate our unconsciousness.

 Our unconsciousness is the key to our participation in the divine process of creation.
 In other words, our participation in the creative process by Great Architect.

 We have to be aware of the East; however, we do not have to accept it as our spiritual world.
 This has a very vital importance, in which spiritual tradition you were born in.
 You can never run from this, just like you can never run from yourself.
 Understanding of God and religion are closely tied to archetypes.
-This is what Jung described in some of his patients which, in their neurosis, had tried to disown their own ancestral faith.
+This is what Jung described in some of his patients who, in their neurosis, had tried to disown their ancestral faith.

 The Men’s initiation

 We are returning to the previously mentioned recollected theme, “The Men’s Initiation”.
-In which we will again encounter Eastern and Western spiritual traditions and with modern-day Freemasonry challenges.
+In which we will again encounter Eastern and Western spiritual traditions and modern-day Freemasonry challenges.

 Modern Western society has lost the men’s initiation tradition.
 There are playboys, there are macho men, and there is gender equality.
 The ancient initiation outlines are cast off as bigotry.
 But nothing has replaced them.
 Masculinity is lost.
-Can some quest be found for the freemasons?
+Can some quest be found for the Freemasons?

-Modern researchers, Robert Moore and Doug Gillete, show in their study that in legends and myths, within historical charismatic leaders, masculinity is connected with four types, or archetypes, which have to be developed in every man.
+Modern researchers, Robert Moore and Doug Gillette show in their study that in legends and myths, within historical charismatic leaders, masculinity is connected with four types, or archetypes, which have to be developed in every man.
 [4]

-They are: King or Ruler, Warrior or Knight, Magician (Mystic) or Wiseman and Lover or … Lover.
+They are King or Ruler, Warrior or Knight, Magician (Mystic) or Wiseman and Lover or … Lover.

-Theses qualities, more or less, were gifted to the ancient Eastern and Western historical and legendary spiritual leaders: Confucius, Buddha, Zarathustra, Moses, Plato, Jesus of Nazareth, Hermes Trismegistus and Muhammad.
+These qualities, more or less, were gifted to the ancient Eastern and Western historical and legendary spiritual leaders: Confucius, Buddha, Zarathustra, Moses, Plato, Jesus of Nazareth, Hermes Trismegistus and Muhammad.

 They inwardly merge more or less the king, the knight, the mystic, the lover and into masculine archetypes.

 I concede that these labels in a modern Western thinking discourse might seem like laughable preconceptions.
-However, is there not room to talk about the fact that Western civilization has thoroughly distorted its notions about masculinity?
+However, is there no room to talk about the fact that Western civilization has thoroughly distorted its notions about masculinity?

 The warrior is transformed into a cowardly tyrant.
 The mystic is thought of as out of his head.
 The lover is a sexually addicted pervert.
 The ruler is a megalomaniac with an inferiority complex.

 The Freemasonry is not running from these archaic languages and antique symbols.
 Freemasons must creatively search for equilibrium eternal, antique and modern, between Eastern and Western traditions.
-Freemasons also should not have to avoid the challenge of sincerely fulfill the male initiation duty.
+Freemasons also should not have to avoid the challenge of sincerely fulfilling the male initiation duty.

 This means we must: First, cultivate the spiritual knight in each of us.
 Second, unite intellectually with the mystic.
 Third, harmonize love’s passion with the soul.
 Fourth, unite in ourselves all of these qualities.
 To be the King or the Ruler means to first be able to rule himself.
-This is art of royalty.
+This is the art of royalty.

 Will we be successful?
 No. But we will strive to stay on this path.